-Step 1 – consider new medications, if you’re taking some.
+Step 1 – Consider new medications, if you’re taking some.
 This can point to a drug allergy as the cause.

-Step 2 – consider whether you’ve had any other symptoms of illness, such as a cough, stuffy nose or fever.
+Step 2 – Consider whether you’ve had any other symptoms of illness, such as a cough, stuffy nose or fever.
 This can point to an infection as the cause.

-Step 3 – consider whether you’ve been exposed to any new contact allergens, such as latex (found in some gloves or tapes), or foods (shellfish and nuts are common causes, and children often also experience sensitivity to soy, wheat and eggs).
+Step 3 – Consider whether you’ve been exposed to any new contact allergens, such as latex (found in some gloves or tapes), or foods (shellfish and nuts are common causes, and children often also experience sensitivity to soy, wheat and eggs).
 These triggers usually result in hives appearing within minutes.

 Step 4 – Consider environmental triggers such as pressure on the skin or exposure to cold.
 Some individuals can even develop hives in response to every day exposure to sun, water or exercise.
 Hives from these causes tend to be much less common.

-Step 5 – if none of the above fit what you’re experiencing, an even rarer cause may be in play.
+Step 5 – If none of the above fit what you’re experiencing, an even rarer cause may be in play.

 If I think I have hives, what should I do?

 If you are not experiencing any other symptoms, such as difficulty breathing or throat swelling, your hives are most likely limited to your skin and short-lived.
-If they are mild, you can try treating them with over the counter anti-histamines such as Benadryl or Zyrtec.
+If they are mild, you can try treating them with over the counter oral anti-histamines such as Benadryl or Zyrtec.
 Be careful as these medications sometimes cause drowsiness.

 If hives are a new problem for you, contacting your primary care physician or dermatologist may help you figure out if hives is the correct diagnosis.

 If your hives are new and associated with difficulty breathing, throat or mouth swelling or dizziness, you should seek out emergent medical attention as anaphylaxis, a severe allergic reaction, may need to be treated more aggressively.